3ph/tomfriml.com/docs/translation-template.md

     }
   ],

-  // Bottom banner
-  "bottomBanner": {
-    "message": "Open source portfolio -", // Text at the beginning of the "displayLink" part "displayLink": "Fork it!", // Text at the end of the "message" part "linkUrl": "https://github.com/aaldn/portfolio" // URL to open when the "displayLink" part is tapped },

   // Navigation and Section Titles
   "portfolio": "Portfolio", // Title for the app bar "homeSectionTitle": "Home", // Text for the home section